Belifon/bp-journal/README.md

 ### Description

-Blood Pressure Tracker is a web application designed to help users monitor and manage their blood pressure readings.
-Developed as the final project for Harvard's CS50x course, this application provides users with a simple interface to record, view, and analyze their blood pressure data over time.
+BP Tracker is a web application designed to help users track their blood pressure readings over time.
+Developed as the final project for Harvard's CS50x course, the platform allows users to log in, record their bp readings, view their history, and manage their profiles.
+The application supports multiple languages (Turkish and English) and handles time zone conversions for accurate logging of readings.

 ### Features

-- **Track Your Progress**: Record systolic and diastolic blood pressure, pulse rate, notes, and the time of recording.
-- **Insightful Analytics**: View categorized blood pressure readings (e.g., Normal, Elevated, High) for better understanding and management of blood pressure patterns.
+- User authentication and session management
+- Blood pressure recording and classification
+- Viewing and editing blood pressure history
+- User profile management, including name, timezone and password updates
+- Language support (Turkish and English)
+- Secure password hashing
+- Time zone handling for accurate timestamping
-- **Educational Resources**: Access essential information on blood pressure management, including tips, articles, and guidelines.
+- Tips, articles and guidelines on blood pressure management
-- **Internalization**: The application supports multiple languages, currently English and Turkish, to cater to a diverse user base.
-- **Timezone Localization**: Automatically converts and displays times based on the user's timezone for accurate and personalized tracking.

 ### Usage